MUNSoc-PESUECC/MUNSocWebsite/src/routes/posts/kashmir_princely_state.md

 However, in the 1930s, many leaders in the Muslim Conference did away with its Muslim-centric approach, perhaps solely to garner greater political support from Hindu and Sikh minorities in the State.
 This is reflected in Sheikh Abdullah’s Presidential Address to the Muslim Conference in 1938, he declared,

-> "Like us the large majority of Hindus and Sikhs in the State have immensely suffered at the hands of the irresponsible government...Sooner or later these people are bound to join our ranks...We must end communalism by ceasing to think in terms of Muslims and non-Muslims when discussing our political problems."
+> Like us the large majority of Hindus and Sikhs in the State have immensely suffered at the hands of the irresponsible government...Sooner or later these people are bound to join our ranks...We must end communalism by ceasing to think in terms of Muslims and non-Muslims when discussing our political problems.

 Eventually, in 1939, specific prominent political faces in the Muslim Conference including Sheikh Abdullah parted ways with the party and formed the NationalConference.
 This led to the development of three political blocs in the Princely State: The Dynasty, The National Conference, and The Muslim Conference.

 Due to aligning ideologies, the Muslim League, headed by Muhammad Ali Jinnah chose to side with the Muslim Conference.
 Regarding Accession, the Muslim conference took a clear stance that it preferred that Kashmir either accede to Pakistan or remain an independent State.
 The Conference reasoned this decision by essentially citing the Muslim majority demographic of Kashmir.
 Jinnah’s interest in wooing the Kashmiri people (mostly the Muslims) to side with the idea of acceding to Pakistan is evident from his address to the people of Kashmir, where he states,

-> "….I, after careful consideration, suggested that the Mussalmans should organise themselves under one flag and on one platform….."
+> ….I, after careful consideration, suggested that the Mussalmans should organise themselves under one flag and on one platform…..

 The same address gives us insight into the dynamic between the National Conference and the Muslim League.
 When speaking of Sheikh Abdullah’s views on his proposal, Jinnah states,

-> "….Sheikh Abdullah but, as is his habit, which has become a second nature with him, he indulged in all sorts of language of a most offensive and vituperative character in attacking me."
+> ….Sheikh Abdullah but, as is his habit, which has become a second nature with him, he indulged in all sorts of language of a most offensive and vituperative character in attacking me.

 In the interim, the Indian National Congress developed a great dynamic with the National Conference, perhaps due to a concurrence in ideology if not political interests.
 I (the author) say this as the ideologies of both these entities were mostly similar.
 The only difference of opinion was concerning the degree of autonomy that would be given to Kashmir, post-accession.

 Simultaneously, the Maharaja had a “strong” opinion of his own concerning accession.
 This is best captured by his Prime Minister, Ramchandra Kak, who stated,

-> "The question of accession was posed to the Jammu and Kashmir Government on two different occasions and under two different sets of conditions.
-The reaction of the Kashmir Government was the same in both cases."
+> The question of accession was posed to the Jammu and Kashmir Government on two different occasions and under two different sets of conditions.
+The reaction of the Kashmir Government was the same in both cases.

 On the 15th August 1947, Kashmir was still in a dilemma of sorts concerning the State’s future.
 The factors that contributed to this dilemma were: the unique demographic structure of Kashmir:
 - A Hindu king ruling over a Muslim-majority State,